 alt="" decoding="async" sizes="(max-width: 200px) 100px, (max-width: 300px) 200px, (max-width: 400px) 300px">

 The above piece of code has a set of sources for different image sizes (srcset), and hints for the browser when to pick this or that image (100w, 200w, 300w).
 I.e. when a user’s viewport width is 100 pixels, the 100w hint will trigger image2.png to load and so on.

 – Affected metrics: LCP, CLS, TTFB –

 In addition to what I’ve described above, we also made a few minor adjustments sitewide.
-Though not that prominent, the activities listed below did help improve our Core Web Vitals, so I thought it would be nice mentioning them as well.
+Though not that prominent, the activities listed below did help improve our CWV, so I thought it would be nice mentioning them as well.